 Property Attributes Notes BrokerType Alpha-numeric text (maximum 64 characters).
 Mandatory.
 Database key.
-The broker type of the VDI template.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 SiteName Alpha-numeric text (maximum 256 characters).
-The site name of the VDI.
 Mandatory.
 Database key.
+The site name of the VDI.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 TemplateName Alpha-numeric text (maximum 64 characters).
-The template name of the VDI template.
 Mandatory.
 Database key.
+The template name of the VDI template.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 VDITemplateExternalID Unsigned integer (bigint).
 May be null.
 The ExternalID of the VDI template in the ImportedComputer table.